jtsiomb/colcycle/README.md

  * If you're on an older computer without a modern graphics card, make sure you have SDL 1.2 installed, and type `make BACKEND=sdl`.

+To cross-compile the windows version, set the CC variable to point to the mingw cross-compiler when invoking make, like so: `make CC=i686-w64-mingw32-gcc`.
+While there is currently no provision for building directly on windows, that can be done with minimal modifications to the makefile.

 Run instructions
 ----------------